Location: 37.397N 25.264E

 of northern “large mole”.

-These breakwater remains were surveyed by Philippe Fraisse at the end of the 20th c.
+The remains of the large mole were surveyed by Philippe Fraisse at the end of the 20th c.

-The breakwater portion shown on this picture is around 200 m long, including the curve inside the port.
+The large mole shown on this picture is around 200 m long, including the curve inside the port.
 This structure is continued for another 80 m to the north as a coastal protection.

-Unfortunately, no complete survey is available which would show the extend of the breakwater structure as it is today after 2000 years of wave action, but Duchêne & Fraisse (2001) mentions: “The large mole with a granite structure covering the Sacred Port and its southern end – the oldest part – with Cycladic polygonal ashlar”.
+Unfortunately, no complete survey is available which would show the extend of the structure as it is today after 2000 years of wave action, but Duchêne & Fraisse (2001) mention: “The large mole with a granite structure protecting the Sacred Port and its southern end – the oldest part – with Cycladic polygonal ashlar”.
+This large mole might be as old as the first coastal structures, i.e., the 8th c.
+BC.

 (Duchêne & Fraisse, 2001)